 The research conducted was a "non-intrusive" reconnaissance survey.
 The team did not remove any artifacts and/or food remains.
 The sites were identified through either a walking survey or from knowledge of local guides.
 The sites were recorded using a Geographical Position System (GPS) unit and that data was entered into ArcView Geographical Information System (GIS) software to generate maps.
 Information for Site Survey Forms was entered into the GPS unit in the field and was transferred into the database software that is contained in the ArcView program.
 Slide photographs as well as digital photos of all sites were taken.
-All note, survey forms, GPS data, and photographs are housed at the Historic Preservation Office, Majuro Atoll, Republic of the Marshall Islands.
+All notes, survey forms, GPS data, and photographs are housed at the Historic Preservation Office, Majuro Atoll, Republic of the Marshall Islands.

 Evaluation was based upon the Republic of the Marshall Islands site significance levels established by the RMI Historic Preservation legislation of 1992.
-A site was considered very significant if it met at least one of the Marshall Islands' formal criteria [RMI Historic Preservation Legislation, "Regulations Governing Land Modification Activities, Section 6(2)(a)]:
+Determining the definition of significance varies if the site is prehistoric, historic, or traditional.
+All traditional sites are determined as significant.
+Prehistoric or historic sties can be evaluated as being "very significant," "significant," "less significant," insignificant," or "undetermined significant" [RMI Historic Preservation Legislation, Regulations Governing Land Modification Activities, Section 6.]